RWS/studio-api-docs/apiconcepts/verification/create_a_custom_message_control.md

 ```
 ***

-Since only some message reporters can handle custom or extended data and implement [IBilingualContentMessageReporterWithExtendedData](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualContentMessageReporterWithExtendedData.yml), then code should be added to guard against this possibility.
-In the following code, the message reporter is checked to see whether it implements [IBilingualContentMessageReporterWithExtendedData](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualContentMessageReporterWithExtendedData.yml) if so then the extended data is passed to `ReportMessage` and if not then the extended data is not passed to `ReportMessage`.
+Since only some message reporters can handle custom or extended data and implement [IBilingualContentMessageReporterWithExtendedData](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualContentMessageReporterWithExtendedData.yml), add code to guard against this.
+In the following code, the message reporter is checked to see whether it implements [IBilingualContentMessageReporterWithExtendedData](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualContentMessageReporterWithExtendedData.yml).
+If it does, extended data is passed to `ReportMessage`; otherwise, it is not.

 # [C#](#tab/tabid-4)
 ```cs